Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: CCR property on reflexive Banach spaces

 It is interesting to study how various properties of Lie group representations are transferred by almost equivalence.
-Indeed, we prove in Theorem~\ref{Banach5} below that in the case of nilpotent Lie groups the well-known CCR property of their unitary irreducible representations propagates under a suitable form to all their uniformly bounded irreducible representations on reflexive Banach spaces.
+Theorem~\ref{Banach5} below shows that, in the case of nilpotent Lie groups, the CCR property of their unitary irreducible representations propagates under a suitable form to all their uniformly bounded irreducible representations on reflexive Banach spaces.

-\begin{lemma} In the setting of Lemma~\ref{Banach2.1} the following assertions hold: \begin{enumerate}[(i)] \item If $A$ is regarded as a densely-defined linear operator from $\Xc$ into $\Yc$, then its closure $\overline{A}\colon \Dc(\overline{A})\to\Yc$ is an injective operator. \item For every $\varphi\in\Cc_0^\infty(G)$ and $x\in\Dc(\overline{A})$ one has $\pi(\varphi)x\in\Xc_\infty\subseteq\Dc(\overline{A})$ and $A\pi(\varphi)x=\overline{A}\pi(\varphi)x=\tau(\varphi)\overline{A}x$. \item If $G$ is a nilpotent Lie group, then the above assertion holds for $\varphi\in\Sc(G)$. \end{enumerate} \end{lemma}
+\begin{lemma} In the setting of Lemma~\ref{Banach2.1} the following assertions hold: \begin{enumerate}[{\rm(i)}] \item If $A$ is regarded as a densely-defined linear operator from $\Xc$ into $\Yc$, then its closure $\overline{A}\colon \Dc(\overline{A})\to\Yc$ is an injective operator. \item For every $\varphi\in\Cc_0^\infty(G)$ and $x\in\Dc(\overline{A})$ one has $\pi(\varphi)x\in\Xc_\infty\subseteq\Dc(\overline{A})$ and $A\pi(\varphi)x=\overline{A}\pi(\varphi)x=\tau(\varphi)\overline{A}x$. \item If $G$ is a nilpotent Lie group, then the above assertion \eqref{Banach2.2_item2} holds for $\varphi\in\Sc(G)$. \end{enumerate} \end{lemma}

 \begin{proof} That $A$ is a closable operator follows by \cite[Th.
 3.2]{Po72}, while injectivity of $\overline{A}$ was noted in the proof of \cite[Cor.
 3.3]{Po72}.